-Tracking procurement Key Performance Indicators (KPIs) is essential for a successful company.
-By understanding how their procurement process is performing, companies can better ensure that their goods and services are being acquired from reputable sources at the best possible prices.
-This helps to keep costs under control and achieve reliable customer satisfaction.
+For a successful business, it is important to track key performance indicators (KPIs) for procurement.
+When companies know how their procurement process works, they can better ensure that their goods and services are purchased from reputable sources at the best possible prices.
+This helps keep costs under control and achieve reliable customer satisfaction.

-When appropriately tracked, KPIs can also help to identify areas of the procurement process that need improvement, allowing companies to optimize their operations and maximize cost savings.
-In addition, they provide a means for organizations to assess supplier performance and ensure quality assurance.
-This helps them maintain strong relationships with external suppliers while ensuring they meet their standards of excellence.
+When tracked properly, KPIs can also help identify areas of the procurement process that need improvement so companies can streamline operations and maximize cost savings.
+They also give companies the ability to evaluate supplier performance and ensure quality.
+This helps them maintain strong relationships with external suppliers while ensuring they meet their quality standards.

 Overview of the most critical Procurement KPIs

 - Number of Suppliers

 - Purchase Order Cycle Time

 - Supplier Availability